 - Test volume control and skip track functions through headphones

-- Test the loud speaker since we removed it by either taking a call on speaker phone or playing music over the loud speaker
+- Test the loudspeaker since we removed it by either taking a call on the speaker or by playing music

 - Ensure your iPhone 5c does not get too warm when charging it, if it does, remove the replacement dock immediately and have it replaced

 If all of the above checks out okay, you're good to go!

 We may earn a commission for purchases using our links.
 Learn more.

 Apple facing lawsuit over claims it concealed falling iPhone demand

 A judge has ruled that Apple can sued over comments made by Tim Cook during a call in 2018.

 Apple is reopening the last five Italian Apple Stores tomorrow

 Italy has been one of the worst-hit regions in terms of coronavirus but Apple is reopening the last five of its stores in the country as of tomorrow.